5/11/2026 - technology-and-innovation

 Market history, 2020-2026.

-This is what the normal market price of Bitcoin looks like smoothed with on-chain data and Heikin-Ashi inspired candles to see the prevailing trend:
+This is how the market price of Bitcoin looks smoothed with on-chain data and Heikin-Ashi inspired candles to see the prevailing trend:

-This is what the normal market price of Bitcoin looks like with traditional candles, during the same period, without being smoothed by on-chain data and Heikin-Ashi inspired candles:
+This is how the normal market price of Bitcoin looks with traditional candles, during the same period, without being smoothed by on-chain data and Heikin-Ashi inspired candles:

-7A) Examples of 2 analyses in English that I conducted before combining on-chain indicators with Japanese chart methods.
+7) Examples of 2 analyses in English that I conducted before combining on-chain indicators with Japanese charting methods.

-I used: Anchored VWAPs from the Third and Fourth BTC Halvings (bands set with the same deviation - 2.1), Anchored VWAPs from the ATHs of 2021 and 2025, SMA50 (weekly timeframe), Realized Loss - USD, NUPL, Supply in Loss, UPR of New and Old Whales, UPR of Mining Whales, NUPL of LTH and STH.
+I used: Anchored VWAPs from the Third and Fourth BTC Halvings (bands set with the same deviation - 2.1), Anchored VWAPs of the ATHs from 2021 and 2025, SMA50 (weekly timeframe), Realized Loss - USD, NUPL, Supply in Loss, UPR of New and Old Whales, UPR of Mining Whales, NUPL of LTH and STH.

-I used: Realized Loss - USD, Supply in Loss, NUPL, NUPL of STH and UPR of New and Old Whales.
+I used: Realized Loss - USD, Supply in Loss, NUPL, NUPL of the STH, and UPR of New and Old Whales.

 D) Final Clarifications.

-• I reference different types of links related to the CMT and to authors who have explored Japanese charting and other professional trading techniques:
+• I reference different types of links related to the CMT and to authors who delved into Japanese charting and other professional trading techniques:

 https://cmtassociation.org/association/history/